MAGALA-RICHARD/apsimNGpy-documentations/doc/edit.rst

     Name of the model instance to modify.
 .. important::

-    The following kwargs are specific to each each model type ``**kwargs`` : dict, required
+    The following additional kwargs are specific to each each model type.
-        Additional keyword arguments specific to the model type.
-These vary by component:
+    ``**kwargs`` : dict, required

         - ``Weather``:
             - ``weather_file`` (str): Path to the weather ``.met`` file.